ivandotv/dumba/README.md

 }
 ```

-- `dependsOn` - Fields in a schema can depend on other fields, that means that when the field in the `dependsOn` array (`location` in the example below) changes, validations for the `numPeople` field will be automatically triggered.
+- `dependsOn` - Fields in a schema can depend on other fields, which means that when the field in the `dependsOn` array (`location` in the example below) changes, validations for the `numPeople` field will be automatically triggered.

-If the field to be validated depends on some other field in the form (one or more fields) every time the **dependancy** field changes, all validations that **depend** on it will also be validated again.
+If the field to be validated depends on some other field in the form (one or more fields) every time the **dependency** field changes, all validations that **depend** on it will also be validated again.
-In the example below imagine we want to validate total number of people allowed at the party depending if the party is on the beach or by the pool (`numPeople` depends on `location`).
+In the example below imagine we want to validate the total number of people allowed at the party depending on if the party is on the beach or by the pool (`numPeople` depends on `location`).

 ```ts
 const schema: SchemaType = {